A WAY OF LIFE!

 Vancouver, marvelous views.

-ferry trip.
+| Meeting Bertha from Vancouver was my favorite part of the ferry trip.
 She was returning after visiting her son and family in

 Victoria.
 She filled me in on history and became my tour guide,